Start and finish points: Nairobi to Johannesburg

 Optional Activity: 3 Day / 2 Night Drive in Mokoro Excursion

 Here there is an optional three day/two night drive-in mokoro excursion into the Delta.
 From Maun and driving north for a couple of hours the mokoro poler’s station is reached.
 The Delta region has many local villages where families live in the traditional way.
 Some of these villages are very remote and can only be reached by the traditional mode of transport - the Mokoro.
 Mokoros are traditional dug-out canoes manoeuvred through the waterways by local guides who “pole” them through the reeds.
 At the Mokoro station the "polers" will be met and supplies packed before heading out onto the waterways.
-After a couple of hours the guides find a place to camp and later in the afternoon an afternoon game walk is taken to experience the Delta wilderness.
-The camp is situated in an open wilderness area with no ablution facilities.
+After a couple of hours along the motorways the group will arrive at the mobile tented camp situated in the heart of the Okavango.
+On arrival the local staff will be met who will be the hosts during the stay.
+A brief introduction to the camp will show the dome tents with twin beds and a bush-en-suite bathroom - long drop toilet and bucket shower.
+There will be time to relax in the tent with a cold drink or take a paddle in the Delta in a canoe.
+Activities at the camp include mokoro trails and guided walking.

 DAY 27: Okavango Delta to Maun (B / L / D)